temilaj/temilaj/README.md

 <h1 align="center">Hi 👋🏼, I'm Temi Lajumoke</h1>
 I am a software and machine learning engineer with over six years of experience working on full-stack web  and mobile technologies in companies like <a href="https://www.coursera.org/" rel="noopener" target="_blank">Coursera</a> , <a href="https://www.andela.com/" rel="noopener" target="_blank">Andela</a> , and more.
-Recently, I decided to expand my interest in leveraging technology to advance human potential, by pursuing a master's program in Artificial Intelligence (computer science) at <a href="https://www.bu.edu/" rel="noopener" target="_blank">Boston University</a></h3>
+Recently, I decided to expand my interest in leveraging technology to advance human potential, by pursuing a master's degree in Artificial Intelligence (computer science) at <a href="https://www.bu.edu/" rel="noopener" target="_blank">Boston University</a></h3>